CoderAcademy-DEV-MERN-Group/DEV1003-Assessment01/Client-Server Architecture.md

 - **Authentication:** _"Who is this entity"_.
 Handles identity verification of entities (users, devices or machines)
 - **Authorisation:** _"What can this entity do?"_ Occurs **after** authentication, determining permissions by denying or granting access to protected routes, functions or resources

-Authentication in our application means checking a user's email and password against hashed values, and issuing JWT tokens on success:
+Authentication in our application means checking a user's email and password against hashed values, and issuing JWT tokens on success.

+**_Diagram Figure 5: Authentication in action in our application (Bcrypt, JWT)_**

 ```mermaid
 sequenceDiagram